4 Steps To The Scientific Method

 • The foundation of any scientific investigation is a well-defined question.
 It should be specific, focused, and address a gap in knowledge.

-• For example, instead of asking "How does climate change affect the environment?" ask "How does increased ocean acidity affect the growth rate of coral reefs?"
+• Here's one way to look at it: instead of asking "How does climate change affect the environment?" ask "How does increased ocean acidity affect the growth rate of coral reefs?"
 A clear question guides your research and helps you formulate a testable hypothesis.

 2. Formulate a Testable Hypothesis: